BLACK FRIDAY DISCOUNT

 7. Keep records – the purpose of keeping records is to provide evidence that the waste is stored according to the procedures.
 The usual records to be kept are the ones of generated waste by type and amount, and records of waste deployed to an authorized organization.

-With the right support, and from financial, operational, and environmental perspectives, an effective waste management strategy will more than repay the investment of time and effort you put into it.
-An appropriate strategy will incorporate the flexibility to accommodate changes in legislation, raw materials, price differentials, and customer expectations.
+In fact, with the right support, and from financial, operational, and environmental perspectives, an effective waste management strategy will more than repay the investment of time and effort you put into it.
+When the strategy is enforced and operational controls regarding the waste are in place, the company will be able to yield the benefits.

 Advisera Strahinja Stojanovic